 Heating and hot water

 Repair category 1

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No evidence of significant defects.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.